Nonuniqueness and existence of continuous, globally dissipative Euler flows: Introduction

-Due to intrinsic differences in the problems of constructing $L_{t,x}^\infty$ solutions as compared to continuous and H\"{o}lder continuous weak solutions, the proof of Theorem~\ref{thm:DeLSzeThm} on $L_{t,x}^\infty$ solutions faces substantial difficulties towards being extended to constructing continuous, globally dissipative solutions or more generally towards a proof of Conjecture~\ref{conj:inviscConj}.
-The most notable difference in these problems is that, within the regime of bounded weak solutions, it is possible to obtain a solution in $L_{t,x}^\infty$ by constructing a sequence of uniformly bounded, approximate solutions to the Euler equations that converge strongly in $L_{t,x}^2$.
-In contrast the construction of continuous and H\"{o}lder continuous solutions relies on convergence of the approximate solutions to be achieved uniformly at a rate compatible with the desired regularity.
+Due to intrinsic differences in the setting of continuous solutions, the proof of Theorem~\ref{thm:DeLSzeThm} on $L_{t,x}^\infty$ solutions faces substantial difficulties towards being extended to constructing continuous, globally dissipative solutions or more generally towards a proof of Conjecture~\ref{conj:inviscConj}.
+Specifically the proof of Theorem~\ref{thm:DeLSzeThm} yields a series $v = \sum_q V_q$ where each $V_q$ is of size $1$ in $L^\infty_{t,x}$, the partial sums $v_k = \sum_{q \leq k} V_q$ are uniformly bounded in $L^\infty_{t,x}$ with energy densities $\fr{|v_k|^2}{2}(t,x)$ converging in $C_t L_x^p$ to the prescribed kinetic energy density for $p < \infty$, and the series converges only in $L_{t,x}^p$ for $p$ strictly less than $\infty$.
+In contrast the construction of continuous and H\"{o}lder continuous solutions relies on convergence of the approximate solutions to be achieved {\it uniformly} at a rate compatible with the desired regularity.
+The known methods for producing H\"{o}lder continuous solutions lead to at best $C_t L_x^p$ approximation of the energy density (which follows from the estimates of \cite{IOnonpd,IO-presEn}) and not to uniform convergence.